 Types of Cages #

 There are two types of cages, smoothed and unsmoothed.
-In Toolbag 3, you can set the cage type in the Geometry settings of the Baker object.
+You can set the cage type in the Geometry settings of the Baker object.

 When determining the projection direction, a smoothed (or averaged) cage ignores the low poly mesh normals.
 Smoothing the cage is essential to ensure the baked result is seamless, with no gaps in the projection along hard edges.
 This type of cage is recommended for most purposes.